 Executive Officer Stock Ownership Guidelines.
 One of the key objectives of our executive compensation program is alignment of the interests of our executive officers with the interests of our shareholders.
 We believe that ensuring that executive officers are shareholders and have a significant financial interest in our company is an effective means to accomplish this objective.
 As a result, prior to our IPO, our compensation committee adopted stock ownership guidelines for our executive officers.
 The guidelines require executive officers to hold shares of our common stock with a value equal to or in excess of a multiple of their base salary.
-In determining to adopt these stock ownership guidelines, and in determining the multiples set forth below, prior to our IPO our compensation committee and discussed information provided by Towers Perrin regarding the prevalence of stock ownership guidelines, the relevant multiples utilized were the same as those adopted for our executive officers set forth below.
+In determining to adopt these stock ownership guidelines, and in determining the multiples set forth below, prior to our IPO our compensation committee then reviewed and discussed information provided by Towers Perrin regarding the prevalence of stock ownership guidelines, the various ways in which companies determine the parameters for those guidelines, and, for companies that use a multiple of salaries as the basis for their guidelines, the relevant multiples typically utilized.
+The relevant multiples utilized were the same as those adopted for our executive officers set forth below.
 The information provided by Towers Perrin was based on those companies with stock ownership guidelines included in Towers Perrin's database of surveyed companies.
 Our compensation committee considered the information provided and the recommendations of Towers Perrin in this regard, which it subjectively believed to be reasonable, and prior to our IPO determined the multiples for each position to be as follows: